 Imagine this scenario:

 It’s shortly after completion of graduate school, you are 26 years old and ready to start your professional life.
+As far as health insurance goes, due to Obamacare, you’ve been able to get health insurance on your parents health care plan.
 You quickly land your dream job, which is a perfect fit for your background and credentials.
 Things are looking great.
 Then, you are suddenly and unexpectedly diagnosed with a chronic illness.
 Fortunately, you are able to continue at your job, however, your illness requires a regular trip to the clinic, lab work, and continual maintenance.

-Suddenly, the unthinkable happens – you lose your job.
+Suddenly, the unthinkable happens – you lose your job, a definite qualifying event.
 With that, you also lose your health insurance coverage.
 You have a half-dozen medical appointments scheduled over the next three months, your prescriptions are running low, and you just found out you need an outpatient procedure within the next four weeks.

 Great news: you might not need to do any of these things, all of which could greatly compromise your health and exasperate your symptoms.
 Job loss is likely considered a “qualifying life event” that makes you eligible for a special enrollment period for an Obamacare plan – which cannot exclude pre-existing conditions and covers treatment of chronic illnesses.

 You are not alone.
-As many as 8-10 million Americans endure a qualifying life event every year – many of whom are unaware and continue unnecessarily uninsured until the next enrollment period.
+As many as 8-10 million Americans endure a qualifying life event every year – many of whom are unaware that they could actually get health insurance plan under the ACA due to experiencing this qualifying event, and continue unnecessarily uninsured until the next open enrollment period.

 Importance of Qualifying Life Event

 Generally speaking, Obamacare plans are available during what’s known as “open enrollment.”
 It is a six-week period beginning November 1 through December 15.
-During open enrollment, current policyholders can update or renew their plans, while new enrollees have the opportunity to select their coverage amongst a competitive marketplace.
+During open enrollment, current policyholders can update or renew their health insurance plan, while new enrollees have the opportunity to select their health care coverage from amongst the many health insurance plans available on the highly competitive health insurance marketplace.

-However, once open enrollment closes, so does the opportunity to select coverage until next year’s enrollment period, unless an applicant qualifies for a “special enrollment period,” or SEP.
+However, once open enrollment closes, so does the opportunity to select health care coverage until next year’s annual open enrollment period, unless an applicant qualifies for a “special enrollment period,” or SEP.
 To qualify for a SEP, the applicant must be able to show a qualifying life event has occurred, including job loss like that explained in the story above.

 What are Qualifying Life Events?